 News that subverts the state’s message is also a part of the announcement.

-Truth is a subjunctive construct; signaling the receiver, process of framing begins.
+Truth is a subjunctive construct; signaling the receiver, a process of framing begins.
 Information degrades while traveling over time and space.
 The sender creates a narrative which the receiver is wired to interpret: a messages fitness based on authority, authenticity, and legitimacy cues.

 News and the intelligence community have a shared past because making announcements for the State requires different tactics.
 Information, disinformation, and misinformation are agnostic to truth.